argoproj/applicationset/docs/Generators-List.md

 # List Generator

-The List generator generates parameters based on a fixed list of cluster name/URL values.
+The List generator generates parameters based on any list of key/value pairs as long as the values are string values.
 In this example, we're targeting a local cluster named `engineering-dev`:
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: ApplicationSet